702573N/Obsidian-Tasks-Timeline/README.md

 options: "noMotivations noStar noAnimation"
 ```

-With this options you can hide some elements which they do not need, or which disturb, like motivation texts, recurrence rules, priority information, tags, relative dates, filenames, task infos (priority, recurrence and tags line), the add task to daily note button on today, starred notes pinned to timeline, animations, or the quick entry panel.
+With this options you can hide some elements which they do not need, or which disturb, like motivation texts, recurrence rules, priority information, tags, relative dates, filenames, task infos (priority, recurrence and tags line), the add task to daily note button on today, animations, or the quick entry panel.

 ```
 options: "todayFocus"
-options: "todoFocus"
-options: "overdueFocus"
-options: "unplannedFocus"
 ```
-With this options you can set a default focus after open the timeline.
+With this option you can set default focus on today after open the timeline.

 ```
 options: "todoFilter"